-One of the most famous of Turkish meat dishes, this style of kebab is named after its 19th century inventor, Iskender Efendi.
-As a food, kebabs in general have their origins in Middle Eastern, Turkish, and Indian cultures.
+One of the most famous Turkish meat dishes, this style of kebab is named after its 19th-century inventor, Iskender Efendi.
+As a food, kebabs, in general, have their origins in Middle Eastern, Turkish, and Indian cultures.
 But while we tend to think of hunks of meat on a skewer, often alternating with pieces of vegetable when we hear the word kebab, it's actually a broader term that covers many grilled meat dishes.

 The different applications are served with different accompaniments, but all are common street sandwich fast-foods that are stuffed into a form of flatbread such as pita, naan or lavash and may contain vegetables such as tomato, lettuce, cabbage, onions, cucumbers or pickles.
 They're covered in a sauce which might be yogurt based, such as tzatziki or sesame-based such as tahini.

-- Add the butter to a large sauté pan or cast iron skillet.
+Add 1 tablespoon of the butter to a large sauté pan or cast iron skillet.
 Sauté the lamb slices in the butter until warmed through.

-- Add the seeded and diced tomatoes to the pan with the butter and sauté for a minute.
+Add the seeded and diced tomatoes to the pan with the remaining 1 tablespoon butter and sauté for a minute.